Skip to content

 Influencers or brand ambassadors

 Content creators who want to monetize their personal brand may be called influencers or brand ambassadors.
-These creators may be life coaches, speakers, or anything else where you make money off your personal brand.
+These creators may be life coaches, speakers, or anything else that allows you to profit from your personal brand.

-You’ll likely be taking your own photos or videos, writing your own captions, and developing your own social media strategy.
+As a solo brand ambassador or influencer, you’ll likely take photos or videos, write captions, and develop your social media strategy.
 You’ll be a jack of all trades when it comes to content creation.

 Social media managers

-‘Social media manager’ is a pretty broad title and often treated as a catch-all for social media tasks.
+“Social media manager” is a broad title and is often treated as a catch-all for social media tasks.

 A social media manager’s duties cover a lot of ground.
 These roles often handle everything from content creation and campaign planning to social listening and reporting.